radixdlt/babylon-node/docs/transaction-specs/specs/validation.md

 - Defines how authorization should be performed
 - Defines how to compute the next current state, given the current current state and instruction

-A procedure is registered to a procedure key, which is tuple of `<current_state, operation, substate>`.
+A procedure is registered to a procedure key, which is tuple of `<current_state, operation, rawSubstate>`.

 At mainnet, we have the following procedures.